FIN-016: Receiving and Depositing Cash & Select Monetary InstrumentsDate: 12/13/2016 Status: Final

 - Monthly - on the last business day of the month, all receipts on-hand must be deposited, regardless of amount.

-- Deposits must be made to the nearest bank location/night depository or UVA Cashier's Office.
+- Deposits of cash must be made to the nearest bank location/night depository.

-- Cash and other monetary instruments must be properly secured.
+- Cash and select monetary instruments must be properly secured.
 Proper security includes the use of a departmental safe, a locked file cabinet/desk, and/or cash box.

-- Departmental systems and procedures must provide adequate and appropriate controls over the receipt, storage, and deposit of cash and other monetary instruments.
+- Departmental systems and procedures must provide adequate and appropriate controls over the receipt, storage, and deposit of cash and select monetary instruments.

-- Request and receive authorization from the Office of the Treasurer in order to physically deposit University funds directly to a bank.
+- Request and receive authorization from Treasury Management in order to deposit University funds to a University bank account.
 (See policy FIN-020: Establishing and Managing Bank, ATMs, and Other Financial Institution Accounts for University Funds.)

 - Assign appropriate fiscal personnel to be responsible for the accurate collection, proper documentation, judicious safekeeping, and timely deposit of all receipts.

-- Not send cash through messenger or U.S. mail.
+- Not send cash through physical or messenger mail.

-- Document the entire departmental procedure for handling cash and other monetary instruments for clarity and for training purposes.
+- Document the entire departmental procedure for handling cash and select monetary instruments.

-- A receipt is issued for every item transaction with either a University-approved, pre-numbered receipt or a cash register-generated receipt.
-The receipt history cannot be altered.
+- A receipt is issued for every item transaction.
+The receipt history cannot be altered (e.g., changing the receipt date, amount received, etc.).

-- Each cashiering drawer is restricted to only one employee at a time, and is balanced out prior to another employee gaining access.
+- Each cashiering drawer is restricted to one employee at a time and is balanced out prior to another employee gaining access.

 - All applicable forms are validated if a register is used.
 End-of-day close-out procedures are completed.